Gary L. Halling

-Gary Halling is the Practice Group Leader for the firm's Antitrust and Trade Regulation Practice Group.
-Mr. Halling was formerly with the U.S. Department of Justice, Antitrust Division, where he was a trial attorney in the General Litigation Section from 1976-1981.
+Gary Halling was the Practice Group Leader of Sheppard Mullin’s Antitrust and Competition Group from 2001-2016.
+Gary was with the U.S. Department of Justice, Antitrust Division, where he was a trial attorney in the General Litigation Section from 1976-1981.

 Areas of Practice

-Mr. Halling specializes in complex business litigation with emphasis on antitrust and unfair competition matters.
+Gary specializes in complex business litigation with emphasis on antitrust and unfair competition matters.
 He has extensive experience in civil and criminal antitrust matters involving both federal and state enforcement agencies.
+Chambers USA noted that he is held in high regard for his "amazing" antitrust litigation practice and "instant credibility into the courtroom" and is a "straightforward, no-nonsense, upstanding lawyer."

 Practice History